MohamedMandour10/Sanitizer.Gate.Prototype/README.md

 Repository Contents
 The repository contains the following files:

-README.md: this file
+* README.md: this file
-code.ino: the code to run on the Arduino board schematic.png: the schematic of the model
+* code.ino: the code to run on the Arduino board
+* schematic.png: the schematic of the model
-report: full details about the prototype
+* report: full details about the prototype
+* circuit diagram

 ## Circuit diagram
 ![circuit diagram](https://ibb.co/6th75wV)